The Discovery Path of Quark-Gluon Plasma

 The new state of matter found in heavy ion collisions at the SPS features many of the characteristics of the theoretically predicted quark-gluon plasma....".

 In retrospect, one can say that CERN was scientifically right in reporting that QGP discovery.
-We know today that the strange antihyperon enhancement evidence of QGP observed at the time by two experiments, has withstood the test of time (see end of this report).
-In my opinion, CERN was not right to seek a consensus-based report as some of the results were either not QGP characteristic and/or were later not confirmed.
-By seeking consensus support for the strangeness based QGP discovery, the case was tarnished and recognition delayed.
+We know today that the strange antihyperon enhancement evidence of QGP observed at the time by two large experimental groups, WA97 and NA49 experiments, has withstood the test of time (see end of this report).
+In my opinion, many other results advanced and attached to the CERN announcement by Ulrich Heinz were either not QGP characteristic and/or were later not confirmed.
+In this way the QGP recognition was I believe intentionally delayed.
+This situation is also further discussed in above quoted Discovery of Quark-Gluon Plasma: Strangeness Diaries .

-The strange (anti)quark signatures of QGP, proposed in 1980, rely on the fact that strange quarks and antiquarks are not present in matter since within a short time they undergo "weak" interaction decay, akin to naturally radioactive isotopes.
-However, in a hot QGP environment, strange quarks can be produced in large abundance and subsequently due to their natural radioactivity are relatively easily observed.
+Strangeness, that is strange quark flavor production in relativistic heavy ion collisions is a signature and a diagnostic tool of QGP.
+The strange (anti)quark signatures of QGP was proposed in 1980, it relies on the fact that strange quarks and antiquarks are not present in matter since within a short time they undergo "weak" interaction decay, akin to naturally radioactive isotopes.
+However, in a hot QGP environment, strange quarks can be produced in a large abundance and subsequently due to their natural radioactivity are relatively easily observed.
 The ensuing production of matter particles comprising strangeness and especially MULTI STRANGE ANTIBARYONS is the gold standard signature for the formation of QGP.

 A signature of anything requires a rather background free environment, and a good control of anything that is there, as no signature is truly background free.
 This is a reason why strange antimatter; that is, multi-strange antibaryons, stand out so strongly.
 In the absence of QGP their production is insignificant.
 Only QGP provides a ready-made reservoir of strange quark pairs from which strange antibaryons are formed.
 People with a significant voice at CERN, such as Hagedorn, Jacob, and van Hove, understood this concept very well.
 Therefore, it was no accident that the CERN-SPS research program included as a large part the exploration of the predicted strange (anti)baryon enhancement.

-These discoveries made at CERN are now nearly 20 years old.
-They have been confirmed by further results obtained in following years at CERN SPS, at the Brookhaven National Laboratory (BNL) RHI Collider (RHIC), and at the CERN Large Hadron Collider (LHC); in 2017 Nature Physics finally devoted its cover page to the subject.
+These discoveries made at CERN 1990-2000 are now quarter century old.
+They have been confirmed and extended by further results obtained in following years at CERN SPS, at the Brookhaven National Laboratory (BNL) RHI Collider (RHIC), and at the CERN Large Hadron Collider (LHC); in 2017 Nature Physics devoted its cover page to the subject publishing recent LHC results.
 Strange antibaryon results span a range of collision energies and participating baryon number a range that differs by a factor of nearly 200, and yet they are remarkably similar, showing that universal processes present in QGP hadronization is the mechanism of particle production.

-Let us look back what happened after CERN "admitted" existence of QGP in its experiments: In February 2000 the highly influential Director of BNL, Dr. Jeff Marburger, (a later long term Presidential Science Advisor, before President of Stony Brook campus of the NY State University System) called these remarkable results and other CERN-ion experimental results, paraphrased: pieced together indirect glimpse of QGP.
-Today this assessment is shown to have been inaccurate: the strange antibaryon results were reconfirmed during the past 15 years of work, also at BNL, and can be said to be a direct, full panoramic sight of QGP, as good as one will ever obtain.
-There is nothing more direct, spectacular, and convincing that we have seen as evidence of QGP formation in RHI collision experiments.
+Let us look back what happened after CERN announced that a new state of matter was discovered, note a carfully crafted low-key description of QGP as a new state of matter: In February 2000 the highly influential Director of BNL, Dr. Jeff Marburger, (a later long term Presidential Science Advisor, before President of Stony Brook campus of the NY State University System) called these remarkable results and other CERN-ion experimental results, paraphrased: pieced together indirect glimpse of QGP.
+Today this Marburgerism was shown to have been inaccurate: the strange antibaryon results were reconfirmed during the past 15 years of work, also at BNL, and can be said to be a direct, full panoramic sight of QGP.
+There is nothing more direct, spectacular, and arguably more convincing that we have seen as evidence of QGP formation in RHI collision experiments.

-Dr. Marburger left to join the Bush administration in 2001 and was subsequently considered poorly by majority of US scientific community (for once I completely agree with a Wiki article on the subject).
-He was long gone when BNL’s turn to announce its QGP work arrived 5 years after CERN’s, but his spirit permeated the the April 2005 meeting of the American Physical Society, held in Tampa, Florida, where a “our discovery” press conference took place on Monday, April 18, 9:00 local time.
+Dr. Marburger left to join the younger Bush administration in 2001 and was considered poorly by majority of US scientific community as we read in the opening of the Wikipedia article on the subject: "His tenure was marked by controversy" regarding his defense of the administration against allegations from over two dozen Nobel Laureates, amongst others, that scientific evidence was being suppressed or ignored in policy decisions, this is excatly what John Marburger did to QGP so that his BNL laboratory could discover it a few years later anew.
+BNL’s turn to announce its QGP work arrived 5 years after CERN’s, Marburger presidential office spirit permeated the April 2005 meeting of the American Physical Society, held in Tampa, Florida, where “our discovery” press conference took place on Monday, April 18, 9:00 local time.

 The 10 year anniversary was relived at the 2015 BNL meeting.
 Berndt Mueller, the 2015 Brookhaven's Associate Laboratory Director for Nuclear and Particle Physics, is quoted as follows: "RHIC lets us look back at matter as it existed throughout our universe at the dawn of time, before QGP cooled and formed matter as we know it ....
 The discovery of the perfect (quark matter) liquid was a turning point in physics, and now, 10 years later, RHIC has revealed a wealth of information about this remarkable substance, which we now know to be a QGP, and is more capable than ever of measuring its most subtle and fundamental properties."
 Note that Berndt Mueller was my dear collaborator on pivotal 1982 and 1986 strangeness signature publications, but as director at BNL he was celebrating in 2015 only the key contribution of BNL reported in 2005.
 What one must remember is that ideal fluid behavior of the new phase of matter does not pinpoint any characteristic QGP property, so Berndt is right to put "quark matter" in parenthesis: unless he looks at strangeness he cannot tell what BNL discovered.